-The functional perimeter of an NDT can be viewed as limited to the information-generating function: an “type-1 NDT”.
-Alternatively, it can be viewed as also encompassing other functions, such as additional closed loop stages, that are needed to drive actions on the physical system: a “type-2 NDT”.
+The functional perimeter of an NDT can be viewed as limited to the information-generating function: an “Analyzing NDT”.
+Alternatively, it can be viewed as the information-generating function and encompassing other functions, such as additional closed loop stages, that are needed to drive actions on the physical twin: a “Controlling NDT”.

-Editor’s note: Type-1 and Type-2 are provisional names.

-A type-1 NDT can be used to determine the expected behavioural impacts of changes to network, traffic, service, environmental or other conditions, or of prospective operational actions.
-A type-2 NDT additionally can make operational decisions based on such assessments and drive those decisions forward into actuation on the physical network.
+An Analyzing NDT can be used to determine the expected behavioural impacts of changes to network, traffic, service, environmental or other conditions, or of prospective operational actions.
+A Controlling NDT additionally can make operational decisions based on such assessments and drive those decisions forward into actuation on the physical twin.

 Achieving highly accurate behavioural predictions requires that behavioural models have access to as much current data as possible, representing in detail the “twinned” physical network, services, traffic, environment etc..
 The use by NDTs of copious and current data specific to the physical networks they represent lies at the heart of the notion of “twinning” and distinguishes NDTs from generic behavioural simulations and their uses.
 However, in many cases, NDTs are used to predict behaviours that would occur in scenarios – circumstances, actions, etc. – that are at least partly hypothetical or prospective, rather than strictly representing the actual state of the physical network.
-In such cases, current network data may be modified or complemented for use by the NDT in order to specify scenarios for which
+In such cases, current network data may be modified or complemented for use by the NDT in order to specify scenarios for which behavioural prediction is sought.

+4.1.2 Examples of NDT Taxonomy

+There are many diverse network and service management automation use cases such as visualization, monitoring, planning, validation, analytics and optimization, etc, which pose diverse requirements to network digital twins and to their implementation.
+To be able to define and describe network digital twins, a common taxonomy would be useful.
+The following gives a list of examples of NDT properties and options for each property, which may be used to describe a network digital twin in the taxonomy or scope.

+Use case: planning, monitoring, optimization, visualization.

+Interaction with the physical twin

+Including if there is interaction from the NDT to the network, i.e., Type-1 or Type-2, frequency, characteristics of such interaction, etc.

+Aggregation level: network element, single domain, multi-domain

+NDT deployment level: application, service management, network management

+Twinned network size

+NDT can be to implement use cases, capabilities, functionalities, and roles that may be mapped to specific planes such as U/C/M plane.

+Below are some examples for plane specific NDTs.

+NDTs may support C-Plane related use cases which controls parts of the network.
+For example, an NDT for a C-Plane may simulate various future or expected user mobility patterns and demand distributions (e.g. coverage or capacity or service distributions) modelling of future events, generate relevant policies for the network and provisioning them to the PCF.
+The power of NDT in these cases specifically is its ability to accurately evaluate the real network’s response to future or predicted demands as well as the network’s behaviour.
+The best outputs of the NDT are then ready for ingestion to the network.

+NDTs may support U-Plane use cases such as estimating the impact of potential UPF QoS policies on the current traffic pattern.
+Such use cases need access to the real traffic or matching traffic patterns rather than working with a statistically simulated traffic mix.

+NDTs may support M-plane use cases by providing emulation or simulation of management functionality such as configuration management, performance management fault management, services and processes of the management plane of the physical twin.

 4.2 Generic benefits of Network Digital Twin